A simple act of sportsmanship became one of Olympics most unforgettable moments

 Not because they have earned a gold medal for their country during the prestigious sports fest, but because they have shown the world what true sportsmanship looks like.

-During the 5,000-meter qualifying race, Abbey D’Agostino from America and Nikki Hamblin from New Zealand had tumbled and fallen on the ground.
 Unfortunately for the two athletes, Abbey unintentionally clipped Nikki’s heel which sent both of them crashing on the ground.
 Everybody knew that in a race, you cannot lose any second at all.

 Some people might react negatively to the unfortunate situation that happened.
 However, instead of arguing and blaming each other for what happened, the two athletes chose to help each other.
 Abbey helped Nikki get up to her feet.

 But Nikki had another thing on her mind.
 Instead of catching up with her other competitors, the respectable athlete chose to assist the injured Abbey.
-Although Abbey told her to continue without her, Nikki insisted to finish the race together with her new-found friend.

-The admirable athletes finished the race landing in last and second-to-the-last places.
+The admirable athletes finished the race landing in the last and second-to-the-last places.
 Although they were not able to bring the bacon home, Abbey and Nikki were more than happy to complete the race side by side.
 In fact, the two even hugged each other after crossing the finish line!

-Abbey and Nikki were not able to bring the gold medal to their home, yet they were able to show the world what sportsmanship is all about.
-At the end of the day, everyone may not remember the athletes who won Olympics medals, but the inspiring and heartwarming act of compassion by Abbey and Nikki will always have a place in the hearts of people.
+At the end of the day, everyone may not remember the athletes who won Olympic medals, but the inspiring and heartwarming act of compassion by Abbey and Nikki will always have a place in the hearts of people.

 In the year 1932, Shuhei Nishida and Sueo Oe, athletes competing as Pole vaulters, made history when they did something no one ever dared to do.
 Nishida and Oe competed in a jump-off for the silver medal.